kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 * [Declare the new state of the Pods](#updating-a-deployment) by updating the PodTemplateSpec of the Deployment.
 A new ReplicaSet is created and the Deployment manages moving the Pods from the old ReplicaSet to the new one at a controlled rate.
 Each new ReplicaSet updates the revision of the Deployment.
 * [Rollback to an earlier Deployment revision](#rolling-back-a-deployment) if the current state of the Deployment is not stable.
 Each rollback updates the revision of the Deployment.
 * [Scale up the Deployment to facilitate more load](#scaling-a-deployment).
-* [Pause the Deployment](#pausing-and-resuming-a-deployment) to apply multiple fixes to its PodTemplateSpec and then resume it to start a new rollout.
+* [Pause the rollout of a Deployment](#pausing-and-resuming-a-deployment) to apply multiple fixes to its PodTemplateSpec and then resume it to start a new rollout.
 * [Use the status of the Deployment](#deployment-status) as an indicator that a rollout has stuck.
 * [Clean up older ReplicaSets](#clean-up-policy) that you don't need anymore.